SuperOfficeDocs/superoffice-docs/user-guide/en/email/inbox/first-login.md

 # The first time you log in

-To access email, you need to specify some details about your email account.
+To access email, you must first specify details about your email account.
 The **Set up email account** screen appears the first time you open your inbox.

 1. In the **Email account** field, enter the email address of the account you want to use in SuperOffice.